Explicit formulas for adiabatic elimination with fast unitary dynamics: Examples

-We move on to consider now the same setting \emph{in lab frame}, i.e.~without going to a rotating frame and averaging, but thus with remaining Hamiltonian $\tilde{H}_A$ (and $\omega_B\, b^\dag b$) not small compared to $\kappa$.
-The model thus corresponds to \eqref{eq:fast_lindbladian}, \eqref{eq:HIbare}, with for a qubit $\tilde{A} = (\sigma_-+\sigma_+) = \sigma_x$ and $H_A$ proportional to $\sigma_z$. \begin{example} Consider the bipartite system whose dynamics is described by
+We now consider the same setting \emph{in inertial frame}, i.e.~without going to rotating frame and averaging, but thus with Hamiltonian $\tilde{H}_A$ (and $\omega_B\, b^\dag b$) not small compared to $\kappa$.
+The model corresponds to \eqref{eq:fast_lindbladian}, \eqref{eq:HIbare} with, for a qubit, $\tilde{A} = (\sigma_-+\sigma_+) = \sigma_x$ and $H_A$ proportional to $\sigma_z$. \begin{example} Consider the bipartite system described by:

 with the energy gap $\omega_{\rm eg} = \omega_e - \omega_g$, $\sigma_x = \ketbra{e}{g} + \ketbra{g}{e}$, $\sigma_z = \ketbra{g}{g}-\ketbra{e}{e}$.
-With proposition \ref{prop2}, assuming $\kappa \gg g$, the second order reduced dynamics is given by
+With Proposition \ref{prop2}, assuming $\kappa \gg g$, the second order reduced dynamics is given by

 with the hermitian matrix $X$ and coefficient $Y$ defined by:

 and the coefficients $r_{\ell}$ and $e_{\ell}$, $\ell \in \{+, -\}$:

 where $\gamma_{\pm} = \kappa + \kappa_\phi + 2 i (\omega_B \pm \omega_{\rm eg})$. \end{example}